 Enter the value used to set the maximum size of all LOB bytes per row.

 |Use DATE data for TIMESTAMP parameters||Default = Cleared

 When this option is selected– ODBC Driver for Teradata is directed to send DATE data for parameters bound as SQL_C_TIMESTAMP and SQL_TIMESTAMP.

 This option should not be enabled for applications that are not using Microsoft Access Jet databases.

 This option should only be selected for this circumstance, as this results in truncation of SQL_C_TIMESTAMP data to contain only the DATE portion.

 |Enable Custom Catalog Mode for 2.x Applications||Default = Cleared

-Provides backwards compatibility for ODBC 2.x applications that have taken advantage of a defect in the ODBC Driver where the functionality of the Catalog APIs are noncompliant with the ODBC Programmer's Reference specification.
+Provides backwards compatibility for ODBC 2.x applications that have taken advantage of a defect in ODBC Driver for Teradata where the functionality of the Catalog APIs are noncompliant with the ODBC Programmer's Reference specification.

 The behavior when a NULL value is passed to the SQLTables API for the SchemaName argument results in a search for tables belonging to the userid, DBC, and default database schema names, rather than a % search pattern as noted in the ODBC Programmer's Reference specification.

 |Return Empty string in CREATE_PARAMS column for SQL_TIMESTAMP||Default = Cleared